bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

-Where it says "`Completed `", that means the job is done, and we can get the results.
+When it says `Published` or `Completed`, that means the job is done, and we can get the results.

-To find out more information about your job, run the following command:
+- **Job information**: You can find out more information about your job by using `bacalhau describe`.

 ```bash